TalariaSoftware/ncmanager-help/board/bac-forms.md

     was to approve
     a Community Impact Program (CIP)
     or a Neighborhood Purpose Grant (NPG)
-    than instead of the board motion,
+    then instead of the board motion,
     the BAC could include
     the Public Benefit Statement
     from the CIP or NPG.